Leeds2Capstone22-23/Backend/README.md

 # Basic Usage

-The following will start Postgres, Hasura, and the auth server:
+The following will start Postgres, Hasura, and the auth server (may need elevated privileges on some systems):

 ```
 docker-compose build
 docker-compose up -d
 ```

+If using Docker Compose as a plugin, replace `docker-compose` with `docker compose`.

 Then, after [installing the Hasura CLI](https://hasura.io/docs/latest/hasura-cli/install-hasura-cli/) simply run